Mediterranean Games

 The Mediterranean Games is a multi-sport event organised by the International Committee of Mediterranean Games (CIJM).
 It is held every four years among athletes from countries bordering the Mediterranean Sea in Africa, Asia and Europe.
-The first Mediterranean Games were held in 1951 in Alexandria, Egypt, while the most recent games were held in 2022 in Oran, Algeria.
+The first Mediterranean Games were held in 1951 in Alexandria, Egypt, while the most recent games were held in 2026 in Taranto, Italy.
+The idea was proposed at the 1948 Summer Olympics by Muhammed Taher Pasha.
+At present, 26 countries participate in the games.

 History

-The idea was proposed at the 1948 Summer Olympics by Muhammed Taher Pasha, chairman of the Egyptian Olympic Committee and vice-president of the International Olympic Committee (I.O.C.), assisted by the Greek member of the I.O.C.
+The idea was proposed at the 1948 Summer Olympics by Muhammed Taher Pasha, chairman of the Egyptian Olympic Committee and vice-president of the International Olympic Committee (I.O.C.), assisted by Greek member of the I.O.C.
 Ioannis Ketseas.
 Separate Mediterranean sports events preceded the games.
 From 1947 to 1949, the Mediterranean Athletics Championships were contested, and the Mediterranean Cup football competition was held in 1949 and 1950.
 The first official Mediterranean Games were held in Egypt in 1951.

-The Games were inaugurated in October 1951, in Alexandria, Egypt, in honour of Muhammed Taher Pasha, with contests being held in 13 sports along with the participation of 734 athletes from 10 countries.
-In 1955, in Barcelona, during the II Games, the set up was decided of a Supervisory and Controlling Body for the Games, a kind of Executive Committee.
-The decisions were finally materialized on 16 June 1961, and the said Body was named, upon a Greek notion, ICMG (International Committee for the Mediterranean Games).
-Twelve countries have hosted the Mediterranean Games: four from Africa: Egypt (1951), Tunisia (1967, 2001), Algeria (1975, 2022) and Morocco (1983); six from Europe: Spain (1955, 2005, 2018), Italy (1963, 1997, 2009), Turkey (1971, 2013), Yugoslavia (1979), Greece (1991) and France (1993) and two from Asia: Lebanon (1959) and Syria (1987).
+The Games were inaugurated in October 1951, in Alexandria, Egypt, in honour of Muhammed Taher Pasha, with contests being held in 13 sports and 734 athletes from 10 countries participating.
+During the II Games, held in 1955 in Barcelona, a Supervisory and Controlling Body for the Games was established to function as a kind of executive committee.
+The decisions were finally materialized on 16 June 1961, and the said Body was named, upon a Greek notion, the ICMG (International Committee for the Mediterranean Games).
+Twelve countries have hosted the Mediterranean Games, including four from Africa: Egypt (1951), Tunisia (1967, 2001), Algeria (1975, 2022) and Morocco (1983); six from Europe: Spain (1955, 2005, 2018), Italy (1963, 1997, 2009), Turkey (1971, 2013), Yugoslavia (1979), Greece (1991) and France (1993); and two from Asia: Lebanon (1959) and Syria (1987).

-The first eleven games took place one year before the Summer Olympic Games.
-Since 1993, games have been held the year after the Olympic Games.
-This transition means that the only time the Mediterranean Games were not held four years after the previous Games was in 1993, when Languedoc-Roussillon in France hosted the Games just two years after Athens.
-In 2018, the Mediterranean Games calendar was reset again when Tarragona hosted the Games in the mid-even year between the Summer Olympic Games (and the same year as the FIFA Men's World Cup).
+The first eleven games took place one year before the nearest Summer Olympic Games.
+Since 1993, the games have been held the year after the Olympic Games.
+This transition means that the only time the Mediterranean Games were not held four years after the previous games was in 1993, when Languedoc-Roussillon in France hosted the games just two years after Athens in 1991.
+In 2018, the Mediterranean Games calendar was reset again when Tarragona hosted the games in the mid-even year between the 2016 and 2020 Summer Olympic Games (and in the same year as the 2018 FIFA Men's World Cup).